Mending-Electronics/Bootstrap-Theme-Builder/README.md

 **Bootstrap Theme Builder**: "App.html"

 1. **Select your brand logo as SVG** to embed it as a URI into a CSS class.
-   - ✅ Eliminate eternal dependency on the brand logo image file.
+   - ✅ Eliminate external dependency on the brand logo image file.
    - ✅ Easily call it with the simple class 'svg-logo'.
    - ✅ Use filter classes to change the logo color (filter-primary, filter-secondary, filter-white, etc.).

 2. **Select a small SVG illustration** to embed it as a URI into a CSS class and use it as a pattern.
-   - ✅ Eliminate eternal dependency on a pattern image file.
+   - ✅ Eliminate external dependency on a pattern image file.
    - ✅ Easily call it with the simple class 'pattern'.
    - ✅ Use filter classes to change the pattern color (filter-primary, filter-primary-emphasis, filter-secondary, filter-white, etc.).

 3. **Select a main font** to apply it to your entire website, creating stunning web themes that match your brand's identity.
    - Select a font from the select menu, or type the name of the font and click the search button to obtain the font CDN URL from common CDN platforms if the font is available.
-   - ✅ Eliminate eternal dependencies on *.ttf or *.woff font files.
+   - ✅ Eliminate external dependencies on *.ttf or *.woff font files.
    - ✅ The font @import url function and each font class will be generated as SCSS, easily callable by class (font-family-main, font-family-main-regular, font-family-main-medium, font-family-main-bold).

 4. **Select a brand font** to apply it to your brand text name, creating stunning web themes that match your brand's identity.
    - Select a font from the select menu, or type the name of the font and click the search button to obtain the font CDN URL from common CDN platforms if the font is available.
-   - ✅ Eliminate eternal dependencies on *.ttf or *.woff font files.
+   - ✅ Eliminate external dependencies on *.ttf or *.woff font files.
-   - ✅ The font @import url function and each font class will be generated as SCSS, easily callable by class (font-family-main, font-family-main-regular, font-family-main-medium, font-family-main-bold).
+   - ✅ The font @import url function and each font class will be generated as SCSS, easily callable by class (font-family-brand, font-family-brand-regular, font-family-brand-medium, font-family-brand-bold).

 5. **Select colors** to create stunning web themes that match your brand's identity.
    - Click on colored cards and use the picker to get the color of your or your customer's graphic chart.